King, Egypt President Reaffirm Rejection Of Attempts To Liquidate Palestinian Issue

 The King warned of the ongoing escalatory Israeli measures in the West Bank and Jerusalem, particularly extremist settler violence against the Palestinians, which could lead to an explosion of the situation in the West Bank.

-His Majesty and President El Sisi agreed to maintain close coordination between Jordan and Egypt on issues of mutual concern, in service of the two countries and peoples, and in service of Arab causes, foremost of which is the Palestinian cause.
+His Majesty and President Al Sisi agreed to maintain close coordination between Jordan and Egypt on issues of mutual concern, in service of the two countries and peoples, and in service of Arab causes, foremost of which is the Palestinian cause, the statement said.

 The two leaders also called for creating a political horizon to achieve just and comprehensive peace on the basis of the two-state solution and the establishment of an independent Palestinian state on the 4 June 1967 lines, with East Jerusalem as its capital, in accordance with international law and relevant UN resolutions.